BlueMona/desktop-release-builder/README.md

                             --tag v0.0.0 \
                             --publish

-If `--published` is passed, the overrides repository will be tagged with the new release. **Release will be published to the repository specified in `package.json`, so make sure overrides do override it.**
+If `--publish` is passed, the overrides repository will be tagged with the new release. **Release will be published to the repository specified in `package.json`, so make sure overrides do override it.**